GusMtz787/quad_ibvs_quaternions/README.md

 omega << A.inverse() * control_inputs;
 ```

 Now the velocity squared is known, remember that the vector $\boldsymbol{x}$ has its elements squared by the own nature of the equation.
 Ideally it would be needed to have the velocities without the square.
 However, they are left squared for a specific reason that is going to be discussed now.
-To obtain the value of a PWM based on the velocity of the motor, experimental tests can be performed on a dynamometer using a motor from the quadrotor.
+To obtain the **value of a PWM** based on the **velocity of the motor**, experimental tests can be performed on a **dynamometer** using a motor from the quadrotor.
 In the laboratory, the relationship that was found is expressed in the following equation:

 $$ \text{PWM} = -0.000000001149 \, \Omega^{4} + 0.00226 \, \Omega^{2} + 1118$$

 As it can be seen, the first $\Omega$ is raised to the fourth power and the second one is squared.
 As such, there is no need to perform a square root operations to the squared velocities that were found.

-Therefore, the PWM values for all 4 motors are calculated in lines 75 to 78:
+Therefore, the **PWM values** for all 4 motors are calculated in lines 75 to 78:

 ```c++
 pwm_signal(0) = -0.000000001149 * powf(omega(0), 2) + 0.00226 * omega(0) + 1118;